yskxi/B560M-Elite-Hackintosh-EFI/README.md

 ## CPU & GPU name

-The GPU name is modified by the efi one key on Device properties and the CPU name can be accurate to your CPU using CPUname [here](https://github.com/corpnewt/CPU-Name), this script uses the restrict events kext (already included on the EFI)
+The GPU name is modified by the efi, using a key on Device properties and the CPU name can be accurate to your CPU using CPUname [here](https://github.com/corpnewt/CPU-Name), this script uses the restrict events kext (already included on the EFI)

 ## RX 550 LEXA patch: